digiscot/digiscot-website/pages/challenge-fund.md

 layout: page
 title: Challenge Fund
 excerpt: There are great digital participation projects going on across Scotland.
 We want to support existing projects to do more, and encourage new projects to get started.
+alert: This fund is currently closed.
+We will post an update for 2015-16 as soon as possible.
 permalink: /resources/challenge-fund/
 ---